Personal Injury Lawyers,

 Trial Attorney Raymond Reid

-At only 16 years old, Raymond started college 800 miles away from home.
-He is well-traveled and speaks French and Creole.
-He has also been Pajcic & Pajcic's resident technology and computer guru.
+At only 16 years old, Raymond started college more than 800 miles away from home.
+Raymond is the firm’s Renaissance Man - speaks French and Creole; is well-traveled; serves as the resident technology and computer guru at Pajcic & Pajcic plus lectures nationwide.

-After law school, Raymond came to Jacksonville where he began his legal career as an assistant state attorney.
-Unlike ordinary prosecutors assigned to a single division, Raymond quickly earned the distinction of being the first assigned to simultaneously handle two county-court divisions, putting him continuously in the courtroom daily while successfully managing a caseload in excess of 500 cases.
-Raymond was later promoted to the felony division where he also served as the ROC Juvenile attorney for his division.
+After law school, Raymond made Jacksonville home and started his legal career as an assistant state attorney for our Fourth Judicial Circuit.
+Unlike ordinary prosecutors assigned to a single division, Raymond quickly earned the distinction of simultaneously prosecuting two county-court divisions, putting him in the courtroom daily while successfully managing a 500+ caseload.
+Raymond was soon promoted to the felony division where he also served as the ROC Juvenile attorney for his division.

 Raymond then joined Pajcic & Pajcic, where he has been lead counsel in countless cases and involved in two of the firm's highest jury verdicts.
 Raymond's success includes seven and eight-figure verdicts and settlements.
-As early as 2005, Raymond became AV-rated, a designation reserved for an attorney recognized (by peers and the judiciary) for the highest levels of skill and integrity.
+As early as 2005, Raymond earned an AV-rated distinction from Martindale Hubbell, a designation reserved for an attorney recognized (by peers and the judiciary) for the highest levels of skill and integrity.
 In 2009, Raymond was named as a Super Lawyer Rising Star.
 Raymond is one of few Jacksonville attorneys to earn U.S. News & World Report's annual "Best Lawyer" designation for 2015 in plaintiff's personal injury practice and he has earned that distinction again in the following years.
-Raymond is the President of the Jacksonville Chapter of the American Board of Trial Advocates (ABOTA), an invitation-only organization recognizing an attorney for high personal character and honorable reputation.
-He has also been inducted into the International Society of Barristers, an invitation-only group reserved for the best attorneys throughout the world.
+In 2016, Raymond was inducted into the American Board of Trial Advocates (ABOTA), the invitation-only organization (comprised of an equal number of plaintiff and defense attorneys, plus judges) that recognizes an attorney for high personal character and honorable reputation.
+In addition to earning the 2019 President’s Award, Raymond rose in the ranks and served as the 2023 President of the Jacksonville chapter of ABOTA.
+He has also been inducted into the International Society of Barristers, also an invitation-only group reserved for the best attorneys worldwide.
+As to character, in 2020, Raymond earned dual recognition as the recipient of the Professionalism Award from both the Jacksonville Bar Association (3000+ members) and the Jacksonville Chapter of ABOTA.
+Then, in 2023, the Jacksonville Justice Association (JJA) bestowed Raymond its Inaugural Michelline Haynes-Ruth Award further recognizing his noteworthy legal accomplishments, active interest in and positive influence upon the profession plus constructive contributions in civic and community matters, leadership, mentoring, activism, and for providing opportunities to others.
 Overall, in addition to straightforward cases, Raymond's experience includes complex multi-party litigation, lengthy product liability and medical malpractice trials, some lasting four to six weeks at a time.
-Raymond shares his knowledge and experience by lecturing locally, statewide and nationally for meetings of groups such as the Florida Bar, AIEG, ATLA, the FJA and JJA to name a few.
+Also, obtaining a claim bill against a governmental entity is difficult and requires specialized knowledge and handling.
+Raymond has the distinction of obtaining not just one but two claim bills on behalf of clients.
+Raymond shares his knowledge and experience by lecturing locally, statewide, and nationally for meetings of groups such as the Florida Bar, ABOTA, AIEG, AAJ, the D.W.
+Perkins Bar, the FJA and JJA to name a few.

 Personal Interests